ssuresh1228/DevOps-notes/basic-notes/pres-ansible-server-provisioning.md

 >![[Pasted image 20230201171110.png]]

 ## Handlers
-- tasks can contain notify actions that are triggered at the end of a play
-- Notify triggers call upon tasks in this section
+- Tasks that are based on some action/trigger
 >[!example]
 >![[Pasted image 20230201171235.png]]